3DTune-In/3dti_AudioToolkit_Examples/README.md

 # 3dti_AudioToolkit_Examples

-This is a repository containing examples to show how to use the 3D Tune-In Toolkit library, which is located here: https://github.com/3DTune-In/3dti_AudioToolkit.
-This examples include as a submodule the 3D Tune-In Toolkit as well as some 3rd party libraries which are listed below.
+This is a repository containing examples that show how to use the 3D Tune-In Toolkit library, which is located
+here: https://github.com/3DTune-In/3dti_AudioToolkit.
+These examples include the 3D Tune-In Toolkit as a submodule as well as some 3rd-party libraries, which are listed below.

-Technical details about the 3D Tune-In Toolkit spatialiser are described in:
+Technical details about the 3D Tune-In Toolkit spatializer are described in:

-Cuevas-Rodríguez M, Picinali L, González-Toledo D, Garre C, de la Rubia-Cuestas E, Molina-Tanco L and Reyes-Lecuona A. (2019) 3D Tune-In Toolkit: An open-source library for real-time binaural spatialisation.
+> Cuevas-Rodríguez M, Picinali L, González-Toledo D, Garre C, de la Rubia-Cuestas E, Molina-Tanco L and Reyes-Lecuona A. (2019) 3D Tune-In Toolkit: An open-source library for real-time binaural spatialisation.
 PLOS ONE 14(3): e0211899. https://doi.org/10.1371/journal.pone.0211899

 **The structure of the repository is as follows:**

 ```
 3dti_AudioToolkit_Examples
 ├── 3dti_AudioToolkit